Faraday1221/pihadoop/spark_pi.md

 It turns out this is actually in the system, which isnt wholly surprising given that it is the only env variable recommended in the HADOOP setup documentation!
 The variable is housed in `/opt/hadoop/etc/hadoop/hadoop-env.sh` and found on line 34 as `export HADOOP_CONF_DIR=${HADOOP_CONF_DIR:-"/etc/hadoop"}`.
 However this file is not called!  running `source /opt/hadoop/etc/hadoop/hadoop-env.sh` changes HADOOP_CONF_DIR to `/etc/hadoop` while we have installed hadoop to `/opt/hadoop`.
 Trying to start or stop a cluster no longer works as expected!

-It looks a bit like this is all a bit of a miscommunication in the setup, both hadoop and yarn are setup via the bash.bashrc to use `/opt/hadoop` but that file does not have the two recommended envirnment variables HADOOP_CONF_DIR and YARN_CONF_DIR.
-So we will simply go into bash.bashrc and just add these variables to use `/opt/hadoop` as the system would expect anyway!
+It looks a bit like this is all a bit of a miscommunication in the setup, both hadoop and yarn are setup via the `/etc/bash.bashrc` to use `/opt/hadoop` but that file does not have the two recommended envirnment variables HADOOP_CONF_DIR and YARN_CONF_DIR.
+So we will simply go into `/etc/bash.bashrc` and just add these variables to use `/opt/hadoop` as the system would expect anyway!

     I also have a two line ‘spark-env.sh’ file, which is inside the ‘conf’ directory of Spark: